Jigsaw-Code/outline-sdk/x/mobileproxy/README.md

 The `-ldflags='-s -w'` flag strips debug symbols to reduce the size of the output library.

+See [our Github Test Action](https://github.com/Jigsaw-Code/outline-sdk/blob/main/.github/workflows/test.yml) for how we build the Mobileproxy in our tests.

 <details>
 <summary>Sample iOS generated Code</summary>